vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 - Where email is incapable of passing DMARC with SPF, configure DKIM for the P2 Sender domain.

-- Move to vendor traffic with the use of subdomains for SPF authentication.
-Subdomain segmentation creates a new domain dedicated to a particular mail stream with its own 10 DNS lookups.
-Organizations that segment their vendors and email streams find there is no need for SPF flattening.
+- Move to vendor traffic with the use of subdomains for SPF authentication, subdomain segmentation creates a new domain dedicated to a particular mail stream with its own 10 DNS lookups.
+Organizations that segment their email streams find there is no need for SPF flattening and will end up with better controls, less attack surface, and limit any spillover effects of a potential cyber incident.

 ### Softfail or Hardfail
 SPF can get a softfail or fail, you determine this at the end of the record.